MultiverseLearningProducts/swe/src/mod2/wk2/day4.md

 - A form GET request sends the form data in the query string

 ## Understand what happens when you submit a form

+> Understanding the form submission process is required for the exam

 Checkout this search engine called Google.
 On the home page, their form submits a request to the server using the GET method.
 When you submit your search, your query and a bunch of other information is sent to Google in the query parameters.
 Try it yourself!